 Have a UAE residency visa?
 Here’s some places you can visit easily without the hassle of visa applications

-If you’re wanting to get away for a few days, but hold a passport that makes it hard to just hop on a plane – here’s some options you can consider.
+If you’re wanting to get away for a few days, but hold a passport that makes it hard to just hop on a plane – here are the countries that offer visa on arrival for UAE residents.

 UAE residents from countries like India, Lebanon or South Africa and more will be familiar with the struggles of visa permits and applications when wanting to visit a country.

-Any nationality who has a residency visa from the UAE is able to gain a visa on arrival in the following places…
+Any nationality living in the UAE is able to gain a visa on arrival for UAE residents in the following places…

 *This information was correct at the time of writing, but visa regulations can be subject to change so we recommend checking with a travel guide while planning your trip to any of the below.